Joystream/joystream-landing/testnets/rome/forum-module.md

   - edit number of new text

 - `ForumSudoSet`: A new forum sudo was set by root.
+  - optional account for old forum sudo
-  - account of new forum sudo
+  - optional account of new forum sudo

 ## Dispatchable Methods